 - Outstanding dual-degree programs with Medicine, Nursing, Social Work, Law, Public Health, and Genetics.

-- Unique clinical experience with clinical ethics practicum opportunities at three major academic medical centers (University Hospitals’ Case Medical Center, MetroHealth Medical Center, The Cleveland Clinic Foundation) and the Hospice of Western Reserve.
+- Unique clinical experience with clinical ethics practicum opportunities at three major academic medical centers (University Hospitals’ Cleveland Medical Center, MetroHealth Medical Center, The Cleveland Clinic Foundation) and the Hospice of Western Reserve.

 - Research ethics track designed to explore ethical issues in research in depth through course work, direct observation, and working with research regulatory professionals.